No, President Donald Trump has not been good for comedy: An investigation

 In the years since Atamanuik and Alec Baldwin kicked off the Trump-impersonation renaissance, Sarah Cooper’s lip syncs have brought Trump’s child-diva affectations to the forefront.
 Drag Race UK star The Vivienne has highlighted how his otherworldly confidence seems borrowed from the drag world.
 And most recently, comedian James Austin Johnson has perfected the unchartable trajectory of Trump’s train of thought.

 There is something kind of sad, though, about the urgency with which people share any impersonation of Trump, or random funny video about him, and it’s gotten even sadder as the years have passed.
-“It would be a real shame if everyone shared this video,” someone might say on Twitter about a clip of a Trump speech with fart noises edited into it.
+“It would be a real shame if everyone shared this video,” someone might tweet about a Trump speech with fart noises edited into it.

 Why do people still seem to believe any of these funny things might matter in some way?
 Sure, you laugh to keep from crying, but it’s probably also because there’s a worn-down nubbin of hope in there somewhere as well.

 What it may come down to is that America entered the Trump era fully primed for a comeuppance that never came.
 (A feeling that should be familiar to anyone who also lived through the George W. Bush era, though at least Bush was widely despised on a bipartisan level toward the end.)
 Even though Republicans in power clearly decided at the start to always back up Trump so long as he delivered the promised tax cuts and judiciary changes, the hope remained that a reckoning was en route.
 Accepting that it might never arrive goes against every ingrained morality lesson most of us learn as kids, making that hope feel ever more desperate.
 So people kept waiting for a magic bullet in the form of a Mueller Report or an impeachment hearing (or a Pee Tape, lol), and when legal channels failed, the hope that a hilarious video might do the trick burned that bit brighter.
 How fitting it would be if comedy is what took down the authoritarian clown!